oxidecomputer/windows-image-builder/README.md

   **A golden image ends powered off, and that is the point.** Once the install finishes, the machine generalizes itself with sysprep and shuts down.
 That is what makes it cloneable — without it every clone would keep this machine's name *and* its SID, which is the problem a golden image exists to avoid.
-Take your snapshot once it has stopped.
-Clones do not generalize themselves again.
 - **One specific machine** — you type the computer name, and it keeps it.
 Up to 15 characters, letters, digits and hyphens.